 Solution #39 proposes seamless application relocation by 3GPP layer, i.e. UPF proxied L4 connection.
 This solution relies on defining two MPTCP subflows of one MPTCP session over two local PSA UPFs, (hence the MPTCP termination in the network is not unique) such as:

 - Two MPTCP subflows of one MPTCP session are established, one is between the UE and old local PSA, the other is between the UE and new local PSA.
-SMF triggers to establish second MPTCP subflow which implies network initiated JOIN (whether this is doable from a MPTCP proxy per RFC 8803 is questionable and not described) .
+SMF triggers to establish second MPTCP subflow which implies network initiated JOIN.
+How this can be realized is described in RFC8684.

 - N4 is enhanced to support providing the MPTCP session context from the source PSA to the target PSA via the SMF.